 Commonly, it would be enough to just define and differentiate these Cyber Standards, as, once established, the implied expectation is that an organization can appropriately implement each of the interplaying Cyber Standards.
 This expectation, however, carries an assumption of knowledge.
 That is the ability of an organization to delineate the normative from the descriptive portions of the Standard.
 The premise also ignores the typical organizational behavior of choosing and aligning to a single document, such as NIST CSF or the DOE’s Cybersecurity Capability Maturity Model (C2M2).

 The term “organizational alignment” refers to the chosen document that is used to guide the creation and implementation of the overall cyber program.
 Additionally, organizations generally perform self- or third-party assessments against this aligning document.
 That’s all a good thing, right?
 Right?
-You bet it is.
-The peril comes when organizations fail to define and align to Standards down-chain of this umbrella framework or model.
-For brevity of this article, let my above statement on the practical inadequacy of document mappings serve as a placeholder for its deserving longer topic.
+You bet it is!
+The peril comes when organizations fail to define and align to Standards up- or down-chain of this umbrella framework or model.
+For brevity of this article, let my forthcoming strata-coordination statement on the practical inadequacy of document mappings serve as a placeholder for its deservedly longer topic.
 Suffice to say, having a single Omni-aligned document can quickly result in confusion, misuse, and underutilization that can result in overconfidence and cause program and control gaps.

 This implied expectation of knowledge carries within it a tacit duality within each document: they serve as both a normative and descriptive model.
 That is, they represent the optimal theory and the prescription of application.
 This duality, regardless of its formal acknowledgment within the document, results in a Standard’s fallacy of knowledge and application.
 Knowledge of 1) the intended application of the document as generally outlined in the document front-matter and 2) the ability to coordinate the flow of materials within their use-case hierarchy.